-The Remuneration Report details the nature and amount of remuneration of the Chief Executive Officer (executive Director) and other KMP.
-Remuneration packages are designed to incentivise KMP to outperform by specifically linking their remuneration to their particular role and responsibilities.
-Remuneration packages comprise fixed pay, short term incentives and long term incentives.
 The Group does not have a policy regarding the deferral of performance based remuneration and the reduction, cancellation or clawback of performance based remuneration in the event of a material misstatement in the Group's financial statements.
-However, performance rights under the Cromwell Property Group's Performance Rights Plan lapse under certain circumstances including a determination by the Plan Committee that the performance right should lapse because the participant, in the Plan Committee's opinion, has committed any act of fraud, defalcation or gross misconduct in relation to the affairs of a body corporate in the Group.
+However, performance rights under Cromwell Property Group's Performance Rights Plan lapse under certain circumstances including a determination by the Plan Committee that the performance right should lapse because the participant, in the Plan Committee's opinion, has committed any act of fraud, defalcation or gross misconduct in relation to the affairs of a body corporate in the Group.
 Securities acquired under the Cromwell Security Loan Plan and therefore pursuant to a loan with the Group are forfeited where the employee ceases employment with the Group prior to the end of the loan period.

-The Group does not have a culture of paying short term incentives and this is reflected in the fact that, other than the CEO, no KMP was awarded a short term incentive in the 2015 financial year.
+Other than the CEO, no KMP was awarded a short term incentive (an at-risk cash bonus) in the 2016 financial year.
 The nature of the performance based remuneration is an 'at risk' payment rather than a 'bonus' payment.

-For all KMP except the CEO, the CEO is responsible for setting key performance indicator (KPI) targets and assessing annually whether those targets have been met.
-The KPI targets for the CEO are set, revised and reviewed annually by the Nomination and Remuneration Committee or the Board.
+For all KMP except the CEO and Non-executive Directors, the CEO is responsible for setting key performance indicator (KPI) targets and assessing annually whether those targets have been met.
+The KPI targets for the CEO are set, revised and reviewed annually by the Nomination & Remuneration Committee and the Board.